daskausik/daskausik.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my page!
-I am a first-year Applied and Interdisciplinary Mathematics PhD student and NSF Graduate Research Fellow at the University of Michigan.
+I am a third-year Applied and Interdisciplinary Mathematics PhD student and NSF Graduate Research Fellow at the University of Michigan.
 I have always been fascinated by how things move.
 For the past few years or so, I have been fascinated by motion of small things like cells, electrons, and synthetic particles.
 Before that, I tried to model larger things (like dolphin tails!).
 Large or small, the things I study usually move in fluids, and understanding these fluids is crucial to the research I do.

 I was previously an undergraduate at [Harvey Mudd College](https://www.hmc.edu/) in sunny Southern California, where I studied mathematics and physics (and a little Spanish).
 I was fortunate to be a part of summer research programs (REUs) at [IUPUI](https://science.iupui.edu/about/science-stories/stories/2021-07-06-mathematical-sciences-hosts-summer-research-experience-for-undergraduates.html) in 2021 and at the [University of Maryland](https://www.math.umd.edu/~mariakc/REU2022.html) in 2022.